efredericks/SearchAtHome/README.md

 * Acer Aspire One netbook (acts as a 'point of entry' to a sandboxed network)

 * Linksys WRT router (installed with [Tomato firmware](https://www.polarcloud.com/tomato))

+  * Note: Tomato was necessary as we also were applying a DDoS attack against a load-balanced web server (as part of a separate, future experiment).
+Normal firmware can most likely handle the experiments outlined for `ssbse20`.